XiaohuaZhangLLNL/VinaLC/README.md

 ligands1.pdbqt  ligands2.pdbqt
 ```

-iii) geometry file to save the docking grid information.
+### 2.3 geometry file to save the docking grid information.
 each line is coresponding to each receptor in recList.txt.
 each line has six number where first 3 are center of active site and last 3 are grids dimension.
 the file is arranged as: